xan105/node-powertoast/README.md

   Increase the time the toast should show up for.
   **Default** to false.

-  Most of the time "short" is the most appropriate, and Microsoft recommend not using "long", but it can be useful for important dialogs.
+  Most of the time "short" is the most appropriate, and Microsoft recommends not using "long", but it can be useful for important dialog.

 - **onClick**